 Jo worked full time with Swim Vietnam for seven years before transitioning to an advisory role on the Board of Trustees.
 During this time she nurtured many of the key partnerships still in place today.

 She continues to be passionate about water safety and survival swimming in Vietnam, and has dedicated the past few years to opening the Australian based Paul Sadler Swimland swim school in Ho Chi Minh City.

-Having successfully transitioned both Swim Vietnam and PSS HCMC to well trained local management teams Jo is travelling (by taking the long route round) back to Scotland to be closer to her family and looks forward to continuing to influence drowning prevention through her role on the Swim Vietnam Board and her work in the UK.
+Having successfully transitioned both Swim Vietnam and PSS HCMC to well trained local management teams Jo has moved back to Scotland to be closer to her family and has started a new career as a Maths teacher.
+She continues to influence drowning prevention in Vietnam through her role on the Swim Vietnam Board.

 David Hurt, Trustee

 With over 15 years’ experience working as a swimming coach and lifeguard and managing a swim school in Australia, Swim Vietnam was fortunate to host David as a drowning prevention volunteer from 2014 to 2016.